adibmp137/sentinelproc/README.md

 ## Key Features

 -   **Secure Credential Management:** Uses a `.env` file to securely manage API credentials, keeping them out of source code.
--   **Cloud-Based Pre-Processing:** All heavy pre-processing (orthorectification, thermal noise removal, radiometric terrain correction) is performed on-demand by the Copernicus servers.
+-   **Cloud-Based Pre-Processing:** All heavy pre-processing (orthorectification, thermal noise removal, radiometric terrain correction) is performed on-demand by the Sentinel Hub - Process API servers.
 -   **Analysis-Ready Output:** The script retrieves a multi-band GeoTIFF file containing floating-point linear power values.
 -   **Interactive & Visual:** Designed for interactive execution in IDEs like VS Code, with a final step that visualizes the processed backscatter data using Matplotlib.